 Proposals

 P1: No dedicated accuracy requirement is defined in the performance section for LR-WUR based RRM measurement in Idle/inactive states, and reflect the accuracy performance as a margin in the core requirement.
-(Apple xiaomi LG Ericsson Huawei MTK)
+(Apple xiaomi LG Ericsson Huawei MTK ZTE)

 P2: RAN4 to use the legacy measurement accuracy for CONNECTED mode in Clause 10.1.2 TS 38.133 as baseline.
 FFS on whether or how to define dedicated accuracy requirements.
 (CATT CMCC)